xingxerx/TurboNet/README.md

 Both the CLI and GUI now synchronize file metadata (filename, size) with the receiver before transmission.
 The receiver automatically adapts to the incoming stream and saves the file as `reborn_<filename>`.

 ### 🖥️ Level 10: Mission Control Dashboard
-A dedicated visual dashboard for selecting files, monitoring "Sonic Probes" (RTT gauges), and initiating the "Quantum Blast" with a single click. **Now fully synchronized with the v4.1 Metadata Protocol.**
+A dedicated visual dashboard for selecting files, monitoring "Sonic Probes" (RTT gauges), and initiating the "Quantum Blast" with a single click. **Now fully synchronized with the v5.0 Metadata Protocol.**

+### 🔐 Level 12: Cryptographic Hardening (v5.0 NEW)
+- **Random Nonce Generation**: Each transfer uses a cryptographically secure 12-byte nonce (no more static nonces)
+- **XOR Obfuscation**: CUDA kernel now applies salt-based XOR scrambling in-kernel before distribution
+- **Decryption Support**: Full `decrypt_payload()` API for receiver-side decryption

+### 📡 Level 13: Multi-Lane Parallel Sending (v5.0 NEW)
+- **3-Socket Parallel UDP**: Sender creates 3 UDP sockets and distributes chunks based on AI weights
+- **Concurrent Reception**: Receiver uses `tokio::select!` to accept data from all 3 lanes simultaneously
+- **Per-Lane Statistics**: Real-time tracking of packets/bytes per lane

 ---